bernardosabatinilab/two-armed-bandit-task/Mouse-Bandit-Behavior-markov/README.md

-# TwoArmedBandit-3PortNosePoke-behaviorCode
+# two-armed-bandit-3PortNosePoke-behaviorCode
-code to run 2 armed bandit type mouse behavior where the mouse decides to poke in left or right port for reward
+code to run two-armed-bandit mouse behavior.
+Center port is initiation port, left and right ports are rewarded ports.

 This code was developed by Shay Neufeld and Ofer Mazor